vitiral/simple-quality/purpose.md

 to get lost and forget what your project was trying to accomplish.

 We are going to start by writing our requirements in our `README.md`.
-Later we are going to use rst to track them.
+Later we are going to use artifact to track them.

 Open up your `README.md` in your favorite plain-text editor and write out something like the following: